CCN-Support/CCN_Wiki/docs/source/mri.rst

 **DICOM Accounts**

-CCN has a DICOM server that stores raw data under each group's directory.
-To apply for a DICOM server account:
+CCN maintains a DICOM server that raw imaging data is automatically transferred to as it is acquired.
+Each lab has their own directory.
+As such, lab members involved in checking/analyzing the data will need DICOM accounts to access their lab's folder.
+To apply for a DICOM account:

 - Send an email with the following information to the CCN Programmer Analyst **Jonathan Hernandez (jonhernandez@mednet.ucla.edu)**
    - Your Hoffman2 account ID if you have one
    - CC your request to the PI whose group directory you need access to for approval
+- It is possible to have a SIStat account without a DICOM account or vice versa.
+The user's role in the lab determines whether they need one, the other, or both.
 - If you have an account with the Brain Mapping Center and want access to the CCN DICOM server, you will still need to apply for an account.
-CCN and the BMC are separate organizations and require separate accounts and policies.
+CCN and the BMC are separate organizations and require separate accounts with separate policies.

 Adding a new project to SIStat
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When adding a new project to the system, it is important to fill out all fields in the New Project Form.
-This includes IRB, Funding, Personnel, as well as project specific information regarding start and end dates, expected number of scans per week, total scan load, duration, and whether the project has any scheduling constraints.
+Navigate to Project --> Project Management.
+The left side of the page will be titled ADD NEW PROJECT and display the required fields for the user to fill out.
+This includes IRB, Funding, and PI, as well as project-specific information regarding start and end dates, expected number of scans per week, total scan load, and duration.

 All currently active projects should have this Form completed.
 If your project already exists and you need to add this information, simply navigate to Project Management in the SISTAT system, click on Edit/View of the project in question, and fill out the available information fields.
 This is very important, as CCN uses this information to assess schedule load and accommodate projects with strict time constraints.